UtrechtUniversity/yoda/docs/design/processes/publication-process.md

 Temporary collection will be rods owned and located at ``UUSYSTEMCOLLECTION/publish``.

 **Versioning**
-DOI versioning will be introduced in Yoda v1.9.
+DOI versioning was introduced in Yoda v1.9.
 With the publication of first version of the data package, version DOI is registered by the publication process.
 When the data package is published for the second time, a new version DOI and base DOI is registered.
 The previous version of the data package is updated with the same base DOI so that the versions are linked.